How We Learn From Our Community

 Step one: Finding our people

 The majority of our cooks are either disillusioned by or excluded from traditional food industry jobs.
 This makes sense for an industry where the labor force is nearly synonomous with minimum wage, long hours, and physical strain.
-For folks like parents or grandparents, who are often the most skilled and practiced home cooks, showing up to work an 8-hour restuarant shift or running a catering company out of a comercial kitchen is simply not realistic with their lifestyle constraints.
+For parents and grandparents, who are often the most skilled and practiced home cooks, showing up to work an 8-hour restuarant shift or running a catering company out of a comercial kitchen is simply not realistic given their lifestyle constraints.

 On the customer side, many assume “take-out” is a category reserved for millennials with disposable incomes.
 Initially, we thought so too!
 But as we began learning about our customers, it was busy parents (who have been traditionally underserved by most food/tech companies) that kept returning to support their neighborhood cooks.